-Traditional approaches use a unique digital identity for all pieces of your equipment by assigning a specific number or code.
+Traditional approaches use a unique digital identity for all pieces of equipment by assigning a specific number or code.
 You can achieve this by attaching the label to the equipment that holds a number.
 Besides the labels, you need the complete scanning infrastructure at different locations where you want to scan your asset.
 RFID, NFC, and barcodes are the most common types of traditional approaches.

 Radio Frequency Identification uses radio waves to transmit the identity and some other characteristics of an object wirelessly.
 This method is most often used to track the mobility of people and other objects.
 All you need to put an RFID tag on the object.
 So an RFID system tracks it when it comes into the tracking range.
 Its tracking circle is almost 1 meter.
 The main advantage of RFID is its easy maintenance.
 Moreover, it is cost-effective.

-In this way, a unique series of lines printed on a package of a product.
+In this way, a unique series of lines is printed on a package of a product.
 We all know these lines as a barcode.
-It is another most popular way of asset tracking.
+It is another popular way of asset tracking.
 You can print these lines on any material by using ink.
 However, you couldn’t print RFID on all types of products.

 For tracking your asset, all you need to scan your barcode by using a barcode reader or a smartphone.
-Although it is a more-cast effective way but less reliable over time.
+Although it is a more effective way but less reliable over time.
 Moreover, it doesn’t provide the possibility of automating your entire process.

-Near Field Communication is almost similar to RFID asset tracking.
+Near Field Communication is similar to RFID asset tracking.
 However, it doesn’t require special RFID equipment.
 In this method, you can track your assets by using a smartphone.
 The most common example of NFC technology usage is a contactless payment system.
 NFC reader can read the tag within almost ten centimeters.
 You have to read all items separately.

 GPS asset tracking